-The freedom the countryside was holding onto
+The freedom the old countryside was holding onto

 Provence arises and touches

-The magnificent city of lights to the north
+The magnificent City of Lights to the north

 Is as always for sparkling hearts so true.

-The years come and go
+Moments come and go

 We can love what we hold so dear